Yonazahran-YMR/cybersec-portfolio/README.md

 Documenting my path  in cybersecurity from zero to professional (Blue Team/SOC focus).

 ## Background
-Started from pre-5th-semester IT student — Java, SQL, data mining foundation.
+Started from pre-5th-semester IT — Java, SQL, data mining foundation.
 Pivoting into cybersecurity with a hands-on, lab-first approach.

 ## Roadmap
 - Phase 0-1: Networking fundamentals